 Perhaps, the greatest benefit the move to in-house marketing will provide is clear and universal metrics.
 Currently, brands which use multiple agencies run the gauntlet of understanding different and varied performance standards.
 Not only that but they have no clear idea as to the hard analytical decisions behind programmatic buying.

-Indeed, a client’s understanding of viewability might be very different to that of their agency.
+Indeed, a client’s understanding of viewability might be very different from that of their agency.
 Which in terms of transparency and performance is awful.